onetep-devel/documentation/starting_with_onetep.rst

 something to memory and it’s safe to try to read it.
 These mechanisms are described by a standard known as ``OpenMP``, or ``OMP`` for short.

-In onetep threads are most conveniently handled using the launcher’s ``-t`` option, which instructs it how many threads each process should spawn.
+In ONETEP threads are most conveniently handled using the launcher’s ``-t`` option, which instructs it how many threads each process should spawn.
 For instance the command